kleimenov/SEDONA-HTML-CSS-project/Readme.md

 * Author: [Ivan Kleimenov](https://github.com/kleimenov).

 ---
-### Descripton
+### Description
 This is the city of Sedona, AZ website.
 The main idea is to introduce advertisement of the city and to provide useful information about the city and region attractions and services.
 Sedona's website has three webpages:
 - main (home) page;
 - photos page;
 - reviews page.

-All pages contain the website navigation block (aka header nav) with the links to other pages (photo, review form page) and the footer block with city hashtag, social networking sites links, and link to HTML Academy website (frontend Bootcamp);
+All pages contain the website header (aka navigation block) with the links to other pages (photos page, reviews form page) and the footer block with city hashtag, social networking sites links, and link to HTML Academy website (frontend Bootcamp).

 1) _The main page_ is the landing page, where you can find a local weather widget (that fetches data from a weather API), a main hero section, a features list, an accomodation search pop-up and a map.